 - What frequently asked questions do they have?

 Each piece you create should solve one of your prospects most burning problems or lead them to discover new opportunities.

-Better yet, using the below app, you can generate content ideas and find untapped interests your competition doesn’t know exist ..
+Better yet, I can help you generate content ideas and find untapped interests your competition doesn’t know exist ..

-- Receive tons of information and ideas regarding this topic.
+- Receive tons of information and ideas regarding any topic.